World Youth Day 2002: Theme song

-Attendance and afterwards
+Attendance

 A crowd of over 800,000 to 850,000 youths from all over the world was in attendance for these events, a presence below expectations, mainly due to the international conflict that had shaken America and especially the United States after the attack of September 11, 2001.
 One of the results of the WYD on Canadian soil was the creation of Salt + Light Television, a bilingual Catholic television network broadcast throughout the country that produces several original programs in both English and French.
 Father Thomas Rosica, who was the national director of the World Youth Day 2002, is also the founder and executive officer of this television channel.